edisonguo/gsky-readthedocs/docs/_build/html/_sources/_userguide/gsky_through_the_web.rst.txt

 Constructing WPS Requests using the GEOGLAM polygon drill
 ----------------------------------------------------------

+Below is a short video tutorial on how to run a WPS request using the GEOGLAM RAPP Map.

+.. raw:: html

+    <video controls src="../_static/geoglam_polygon_drill.mp4" frameborder="0" allowfullscreen style="width: 100%; height: 140%;"></video>

+|

 The current WPS request for GEOGLAM takes a polygon as input and calcuates the band averages over time for the polygon of interest.
 Let's first access the GEOGLAM WPS via the TerriaJS interface:

 http://map.geo-rapp.org/